ChessLogical/chesslogical/README.md

-# I code in Rust because Rust is god.
+# I like Rust lang the most, as it is far superior to other langs.

 ![b](https://github.com/user-attachments/assets/983f9f08-6499-4e8b-ba8c-c206f4c2ca6c)